Kiama Little Athletics’ 2018-2019 season came to a conclusion on Friday, April 5 with the annual presentation at Kiama Leisure Centre.

-The full event listing, including times, is available here.
-(Updated 07/02/2018)
+The event listing, including times, will be available shortly.

 Good luck at Region!

-Competition has concluded for the 2017 calendar year.
+Competition has concluded for the 2018 calendar year.

-Our next meet will be at 5:30pm on Friday 12th January 2018.
+Our next meet will be at 5:30pm on Friday 11th January 2019.

 The Centre would like to take this opportunity to wish everybody a Merry Christmas and a Happy New Year.